osm1019/android_kernel_oneplus_sm8750/Documentation/susfs_integration.md

   and `<kernel_tree>/50_add_susfs_in_kernel.patch`), adjust your sources or choose a different `--kernel-version`, then apply them manually (for example with `git apply --3way` or `patch`) before rerunning the helper.
+* When the helper complains about uncommitted changes in either tree, clean the checkout (for example with `git reset --hard` and `git clean -fd`) so the patches apply cleanly.
+You can pass `--force` if you understand and accept the risk of patch conflicts in a dirty tree.
 * When requesting a KernelSU tag or susfs ref, ensure it exists upstream.
 The helper validates the ref before cloning or fetching and will report how to list the available tags if it cannot find the requested value.